-It Takes Wild Birds to Make a Bird Dog
+It Takes Birds to Make a Bird Dog

 The Grouse Creek Team

-Chris Butz - Trainer and Orvis-endorsed Wingshooting Guide
+Chris Butz - Trainer and Orvis-endorsed Wingshooting Outfitter

 Chris has been chasing wild birds for almost 40 years.
-Growing up on ruffed grouse and wild bobwhite quail, he knows the benefit of a great pointing or flushing dog.
-He also enjoys flushing breeds and has been using them in the Northwoods almost 15 years.
+Growing up on ruffed grouse and wild bobwhite quail, he knows the benefit of a great pointing or flushing dog that has been trained on wild birds.

 The Dogs